EsriCanada/davinci-iOS/README.md

 ##WatchDog is innovative
 Watchdog uses game-changing technology that makes use of [server side scripting](https://github.com/EsriCanada/watchdog/blob/master/watchdog-geotrigger-python.py) to create real-time warning zones around weather events.
 Known as 'geotriggers' these zones send out alerts when smartphones enter them.
-Watchdog also provides voice-activated crowd sourcing of weather events from the phone thereby allowing Canadians to create and refine these zones on the fly.
+Watchdog also provides voice-activated crowd sourcing of weather events from the phone thereby allowing Canadians to create and refine these zones on the fly **without using a UI**.

 ![alt text](https://developers.geoloqi.com/img/diagrams/geofencing.png "Geotrigger")

 Source: Geoloqi